Flexible Entropy Control in RLVR with a Gradient-Preserving Perspective: Methodology

-The lower clipping threshold mainly performs gradient clipping on tokens where the current policy probability is already somewhat lower than the rollout policy probability when $A < 0$.
-Unlike when $A > 0$, when $A < 0$, there is an instability caused by negative signals \cite{gao2025softadaptivepolicyoptimization}.
-Let $z$ denote the logits (defined over vocabulary $V$), let $x$ denote a generic token, and compute output probabilities via a softmax operation.
-Considering the gradient of the objective for a specific sampled token $a$ with respect to the logit of a generic token $x$ (denoted as $z_x$):
+For negative-advantage tokens ($\hat{A}<0$), the lower clipping threshold controls how much the current policy probability is allowed to decrease.
+Unlike the positive-advantage case, negative signals may introduce additional instability \cite{gao2025softadaptivepolicyoptimization}.
+Let $z$ denote the logits over vocabulary $V$, and let $x$ be a generic token.
+For a sampled token $a$, the gradient of the log-probability objective with respect to $z_x$ is:

-A more detailed analysis of \cref{eq:2} can be found in \cref{appendix:proof2}.
-Since Softmax normalization forces all other token probabilities to rise when a sampled token is penalized, inaccurate tokens may be inadvertently boosted \cite{gao2025softadaptivepolicyoptimization}.
-A fixed high $\epsilon_{low}$ exacerbates this by allowing excessive updates to high-probability tokens, causing significant distribution shifts.
-Therefore, we dynamically reduce $\epsilon_{low}$ for high-probability negative samples to maintain stability.
+A detailed analysis of Equation \ref{eq:7} is provided in Section \ref{appendix:proof2}.
+Since softmax normalization forces the probabilities of other tokens to rise when the sampled token is penalized, inaccurate tokens may be unintentionally boosted.
+A fixed large lower clipping threshold can further amplify this effect, especially for high-probability negative samples, leading to significant distribution shifts.
+Thus, we reduce the lower clipping threshold for high-probability negative tokens to preserve update stability.
+Conversely, for low-probability negative tokens, their influence on the global distribution is limited; moderately relaxing the lower clipping threshold allows them to receive sufficient negative gradients, helping suppress sub-optimal regions and mitigate ineffective clipping.

-Conversely, regarding low-probability tokens, since their contribution to the overall distribution is minimal, further suppressing their probabilities via negative advantages exerts a relatively limited impact on the global policy.
-We argue for dynamically adjusting $\epsilon_{low}$ by moderately extending the $\epsilon_{low}$ for low-probability negative samples.
-Theoretically, this approach yields two beneficial effects:

-\textbf{Balancing the ``Exploration/Exploitation'' trade-off in policy updates}: Further compression of low-probability tokens with negative advantages reinforces the exclusion of sub-optimal regions and enhances policy concentration, without disrupting established optimal behaviors as penalizing high-probability tokens would.

-\textbf{Mitigating ``ineffective clipping'' of gradients}: Utilizing a larger $\epsilon_{low}$ allows these low-probability, negative-advantage tokens to receive more sufficient negative gradients within a reasonable range.

-Similarly, we use the linear negative correlation method to adjust the lower clipping threshold, as shown in \cref{fig:clip-threshold-2}.
-This strategy decreases model entropy by extending the threshold in the E4 region and reducing it in E3.
-As expected, \cref{lower-side} show a steady decrease in entropy.
+To unify both cases, we reformulate the clipping threshold $\epsilon$ as a dynamic function of the current policy probability with stop-gradient: